SrejonKhan/FirebaseRestClient/README.md

 Lightweight Firebase Library, made on top of REST API.

 Implement Firebase to any Project without importing any Firebase SDK.
-This Library comes with all major features of Firebase SDK, including Realtime Database, Authentication and others are coming soon.
+This Library comes with all major features of Firebase SDK, including Realtime Database, Authentication, Storage and others are coming soon.

 # Installation